-In addition, the lis pendens may be dissolved where the buyer does not establish a "fair nexus between the apparent legal or equitable ownership of the property and the dispute embodied in the lawsuit."37 A fully executed contract for sale establishes a fair nexus between a buyer's claim for specific performance and ownership of the real property for purposes of defeating a seller's motion to dissolve a lis pendens.
-This is because any order dissolving the notice of lis pendens could jeopardize the rights of subsequent buyers or lienors and could also jeopardize the buyer's unrecorded claim against the property, should the buyer prevail in his action for specific performance.38 It has been held that it would be error for a trial court to not require the posting of a bond to maintain a lis pendens for an equitable lien claim where the lawsuit is not founded upon a duly recorded instrument.39
+In addition, the lis pendens may be dissolved where the buyer does not establish a "fair nexus between the apparent legal or equitable ownership of the property and the dispute embodied in the lawsuit."
+A fully executed contract for sale establishes a fair nexus between a buyer's claim for specific performance and ownership of the real property for purposes of defeating a seller's motion to dissolve a lis pendens.
+This is because any order dissolving the notice of lis pendens could jeopardize the rights of subsequent buyers or lienors and could also jeopardize the buyer's unrecorded claim against the property, should the buyer prevail in his action for specific performance.
+Where the lawsuit is not founded upon a duly recorded instrument, a lis pendens requires the posting of a bond.
+Where the lis pendens was based upon a duly recorded instrument, one Florida court has also held that courts have no authority to require a bond to maintain the lis pendens.